yuichielectric-enterprise/reading-times-to-azure/README.md

 mvn test -B
 ```

-The Travis CI configuration included also contains a second status check to show multiple status checks by executing [bogus-status-check.sh](bogus-status-check.sh).
-It is executed before the Maven install and test.
+The Travis CI configuration included also contains a second status check to show multiple status checks by executing `status-checks.sh verify`.
+It is executed before the Maven install and test and runs a simple checkstyle configuration that checks is a method name starts with a lower case letter.
+If this is not the case the check fails.
+You can break the build by changing the name of the method `getDetails()` in class `Book`.

 ```
 before_install:
-  - ./bogus-status-check.sh
+  - ./status-checks.sh verify
 ```
-When install and test are successful documentation is generated to the `gh-pages` branch:
+When install and test are successful documentation is generated to the `gh-pages` branch.
+Another status check is created.

 ```
 after_success:
-  - mvn clean site
+  - ./status-checks.sh site
 ```
 The Maven documentation is published to a [GitHub Pages site](https://octodemo.com/pages/office-tools/reading-time-app).